ryan-txn/tp/docs/UserGuide.md

 - Your gender (either male or female)
 - Your age in years (e.g. 20)
 - Your personal health goal (either WEIGHT_LOSS, STEADY_STATE, BULKING)
+- Whether you your system can print the special characters "░" and "█" (The UI of the consumption bar feature will be customized based on your answer).

 **Log Your First Meal**
 - Enter the meal name and calories.